glushko311/my_blog/README.md

 To create admin use command:
 sudo php bin/console fos:user:create adminuser –super-admin

+*My local configs of Apache and PHP from /etc/php/5.6 is in folder  /PHP_APACHE_config in project

 		API MANUAL

 /login -  login form, logout button  – for GUEST

 /register – registration form  – for GUEST